-We are researching a potential first-in-class protein replacement therapy approach for CDD.
-In addition, through our collaboration with Penn, we are researching a gene therapy for CDD.
+We are researching a potential first-in-class genetic medicine for CDD consisting of a CDKL5 protein engineered for cross correction, delivered as either a protein replacement or as a gene therapy through our collaboration with Penn.
 CDKL5 is a gene on the X-chromosome encoding the CDKL5 protein that regulates the expression of several essential proteins for normal brain development.
 Genetic mutations in the CDKL5 gene result in CDKL5 protein deficiency and CDD.
 This disorder manifests clinically as persistent seizures starting in infancy, followed by severe impairment in neurological development.
 Most children affected by CDD cannot walk or care for themselves and may also suffer from scoliosis, visual impairment, sensory issues, and gastrointestinal complications.